gdaleson/gdaleson/README.md

 On the other hand, sometimes [it _explodes_](https://www.nytimes.com/2018/04/04/us/politics/cambridge-analytica-scandal-fallout.html).

-I'd really like to get this kind of work done safely, but I suspect we're still in the early phases.
-I'd settle for doing it reproducibly.
+I'd really like to get this kind of work done safely, but we're still in the early phases.
+I'd settle for doing it reliably, and, someday, we might even have some idea of how well our applications are working.

 ## Microservices

 One microservice is easy.
 Multiple microservices are not so easy.
 Sometimes, when microservices depend on each other, it can enrage people to the point of arson.

+HTTP and JSON aren't too bad by themselves, but pretty soon you'll start needing to use mock services, and after that, you can end up needing dynamic mock services.
+If that sounds suspiciously like another microservice, that's because in point of fact it _is_ another microservice.

+I'm pretty sure the next step involves hurling the computer off the roof, and that's before SOAP and XML get involved.

 ## Kubernetes